 Interpretation of used oil analysis is based upon trending.
 Therefore, to interpret the condition of a component properly, a history of tests is required.
-However, when no history is available, the general rating system listed to the right is useful.
+However, when no history is available, the general rating system listed below is useful.
 (Particles seen by the naked eye are too large for analysis and may indicate imminent failure.)

 Level Allowed Unit: Parts Per Million (PPM)